ZachSaucier/Just-Read/README.md

 - [Just Read](https://chrome.google.com/webstore/detail/just-read/dgmanlpmmkibanfdgjocnabmcaclkmod)
 - [Just Read Premium](https://chrome.google.com/webstore/detail/just-read-premium/dpamdgmnffodphoamchpmbclkpmccjga)

+___

+### The story behind Just Read

+Hi, I'm Zach.
+I made Just Read because I was tired of terribly hard to read web articles, especially news sites.
+Before I made JR, I would manually use Chrome's developer tools to make a page more readable.
+Then at the [UGA Hacks](http://ugahacks.herokuapp.com/) Fall 2015 hackathon, I decided to make an reader mode for Chrome and ended up with the first version of Just Read after 16 hours of work.
+After sharing it on Chrome's web store, others seemed to like it as well, and I've been working on it ever since.

+___

 ### Privacy statement

 Just Read collects absolutely zero personal data from users and sends analytics to no one else.
 All data Just Read uses is connected to your personal Google account on which you have installed Just Read and the creators of Just Read never see any of it.
 For shared pages, a unique but anonymous string based on your Google account is used to verify identity, not anything related to your personal information.

+___

 ### End-user license agreement (EULA)